open-webrtc-toolkit/owt-client-android/docs/index.md

         sdk.dir=/path/to/your/android/sdk/location

 ## 3.2 Sample applications {#section3_2}
-Sample Android application projects are provided along with OMS Android release package, including a peer-to-peer application and a conference application.
+Sample Android application projects are provided along with OWT Android release package, including a peer-to-peer application and a conference application.
 To build and run sample apps, please follow below steps:
 Please notice that there are some linux format link files in sample dependency folders, modify them before you run on a different platform.

 ### 3.2.1 Run samples with Android Studio {#section3_2_1}